Code-Institute-Submissions/TheGameOfSnake/TESTING.md

 ### Levels feature

-- after each 3 food eaten, the snake should increase level and the speed has to be increased
+- after each 3 food eaten, the snake should increase level
+- when increase level speed should be increased

 ### Scoreboard feature